draeger-lab/refinegems/docs/source/modules-desc/reacdirec.rst

     iv.
 [Optional] If you want the specified order you can click on the 'Reaction-Direction' column, then select `Move` and then `Move Column Full Right`.
     v.
 Finally, click `Export to Spreadsheet File` in the box on the right side and choose `frame IDs`.

-    ..
-        @TODO Recheck last step as downloads failed all the time.

 The resulting table should look like this (start of the downloaded file):

 .. code-block:: text